tmackey01/NASA_IPMSI/PANDORA/README.md

-**This file serves as a quick guide to the Pandora Webpage, and how to quickly preview and download data
+**FIRST TIME USERS: Start w/ Open_Pandora.ipynb**

-**Start w/ Open_Pandora.ipynb
+Below is a quick guide to the Pandora Webpage, and how to find and download data

 1. Accessing Pandora Data starts by navigating to their website: http://pandora.gsfc.nasa.gov/
 2. On the loading page, locate the 'Data' drop down at the top of the home page